codenautas/json4all/LEEME.md

   * Objects and Arrays that contains **undefined**
   * User defined types
 * be sure, ie dont encode **Function**
+* have a way to exchange objects between the front-end and the back-end:
+  * sending to the front-end only the properties that the front-end must known,
+  * sending to the front-end a reference to the instance of that object in the back-end

 [!--lang:*-->
 ```js